The Willmore flow with prescribed isoperimetric ratio: Preliminaries

-since $\CalA(\alpha f) = \alpha^2 \CalA(f)$ for $\alpha>0$.
-Using \Cref{lem:AleksandrovHopf} (i), we find $\CalV(f)\neq 0$, so $\frac{3}{\CalA(f)}H=\frac{2}{\CalV(f)}$.
-Consequently, the denominator in \eqref{eq:deflambda} vanishes whenever $H\equiv const$. \end{remark} \begin{proof}[Proof of \Cref{prop:L^2grads}] Since $\CalW_0, \CalA$ and $\CalV$ are invariant under orientation-preserving diffeomorphisms of $\Sigma_g$, we only need to consider normal variations, as any tangential variation corresponds to a suitable orientation-preserving family of reparametrizations (see for instance \cite[Theorem 17.8]{Lee}), which leaves the quantities unchanged.
+\begin{proof} Since $\CalW_0, \CalA$ and $\CalV$ are invariant under orientation-preserving diffeomorphisms of $\Sigma_g$, we only need to consider normal variations, as any tangential variation corresponds to a suitable orientation-preserving family of reparametrizations (see for instance \cite[Theorem 17.8]{Lee}), which leaves the quantities unchanged.

 The variation of $\CalA$ then follows immediately from \eqref{eq:dtdmu}.
 For $\CalW_0$ and $\CalV$ consider \cite[Lemma 2.4]{RuppVolumePreserving}, for instance.
 The variation of $\CalI$ then follows. \end{proof}